 Missouri compared favorably to Wisconsin's rural transit ridership in 2004 and 2005.
 Wisconsin's transit ridership statewide increased in 2005, largely due to greater transit use in Milwaukee.
-The Missouri Legislature for 2007 appropriated an additional \$250,000 for non-metro transit, as well as an additional \$250,000 to Springfield, to partially offset a decrease of federal transit operating assistance.
-MoDOT continues to work with transit providers to develop a second Missouri Rural Transit Marketing Campaign while ads run in local media from the first award-winning campaign.
+The Missouri Legislature for 2007 appropriated an additional \$250,000 for non-metro transit, as well as an additional \$250,000 to Springfield to partially offset a decrease of federal transit operating assistance.
+MoDOT continues working with transit providers in developing a second Missouri Rural Transit Marketing Campaign.
+Planning meetings began in December 2006.